Kathleen Flinn: Books

-Viking/Penguin published her third book, Burnt Toast Makes You Sing Good, a multi-generational culinary memoir about growing up in her home state of Michigan.
-The title refers to her grandmother's phrase meant to coax the youngest kids to eat burnt toast.
-Flinn reflected it had a metaphorical meaning, "that going through something tough is good for you, or what doesn't kill you makes you stronger."
+Her third book, Burnt Toast Makes You Sing Good, is a multi-generational culinary memoir about growing up in Michigan.
 That book was a finalist in several book awards, including Goodreads Readers Choice Awards and the International Association of Culinary Professionals, and was named a Michigan Notable Book.

 Outside of her book publishing career, Flinn's work has been featured in more than three dozen publications worldwide.

+TV series

+In December 2025, it was announced that The Sharper Your Knife, the Less You Cry was in development as a TV series by Fox Entertainment Studios as the first scripted series to be produced by celebrity chef Gordon Ramsay., with Rachel Bilson set to star as Flinn, best-selling author Stephanie Danler as the series writer, and Flinn named as an executive producer.

 Popularity in Japan

 In 2017, Flinn's second book, The Kitchen Counter Cooking School, was translated into Japanese under the title Dameonnatachi no Jinsei wo Kaeta Kiseki no Ryouri Kyoushitsu which loosely translates to Magical Recipes for Bad Women.
 The book was a bestseller, and among the few translated works that reached the top 30 in sales on Amazon.jp that year.
-In 2018, Flinn announced that she was working on a new book specifically for the Japanese market.
-The resulting book, Sakana Lesson, debuted in June 2019 from CCC Media House.